gazcn007/carlrocks-v2/blog/2022/Media_Advertisement_101/Media_Advertisement_101.md

     - LTV III: User's Profit - (Advertising Cost + Staff + Operation + Office + System Maintenance + etc.)
 :::

+- more read on Pricing Strategy with better understanding on CAC and LTV, you can read [Price Intelligently SaaS Pricing Strategy](https://www.priceintelligently.com/hubfs/Price-Intelligently-SaaS-Pricing-Strategy.pdf)

 Lets do some exercises

 :::note Exercise 1